Operational verification of the existence of a spacetime manifold: Mechanics and time

 for all $ k=1,2,\dots, K$, where $\phi^{-1}$ is a coordinate transformation from $t'$ to $t$.
 Since the curve $\cC$ is in fact the joint configuration space of $K$ observables, and it is defined by the equations $F_k = 0$, the invariance of the correlation functions establishes the invariance of the joint configuration space $\cC$ under the action of the $1$-dimensional group of diffeomorphisms $\Diff(\realni)$.
 This feature of $\cC$ is called the \textit{time reparametrization invariance}, and the group $\Diff(\realni)$ is a subgroup of the larger group of {\em spacetime diffeomorphisms}, $\Diff(\realni^4)$, as we shall see in the next section.

 Let us finish this section with a remark that the existence of the curve $\cC$ in our dataset means that it is impossible to ``erase'' the information about coincident measurements of the observables.
 Recall that we were ``cutting the photos'' to display only individual pendulums, in order to erase the information about the pairing of experiment outcomes.
 The existence of the curve $\cC$ fully recovers that information from our dataset, which means that this information \textit{cannot be erased}.
-In other words, the information about ``conditional measurements'' --- measuring the position of the pendulum $A$ \textit{under the condition that} pendulum $B$ has some given position --- has its own objective existence, and is encoded in the correlations present in the dataset.
+In other words, the information about ``conditional measurements'' --- measuring the position of the pendulum $A$ \textit{under the condition that} pendulum $B$ has some given position --- is itself observable, and is encoded in the correlations present in the dataset.